The Pause Button: our top tips for co-parenting this Christmas

 1. Choose your pause button

-it needs to be something you have with you all the time.
+It needs to be something you have with you all the time.
 For instance, a watch or a ring.
 This is your Pause Button.
-When you touch it, it will remind you to pause for 5-10 seconds during a conversation.
+When you touch it, it will remind you to pause for five to ten seconds during a conversation.

 2. Pause before responding

-During conversations with your ex, have your finger on your pause button and pause for 5 – 10 seconds before responding.
+During conversations with your ex, have your finger on your pause button and pause for five to ten seconds before responding.
 You don’t need to tell the person you’re talking to what you’re doing.
-No-one needs to know.
+No one needs to know.
 Only speak when they’ve finished speaking.
 This can be hard to do, and it may feel strange.
 But it’ll start to feel more normal with practice.
 Persevere and you’ll see how it starts to transform your conversations with your co-parent and others.

 3. Respond calmly and respectfully